mschouler/aero-optim/docs/mesh.md

 ## Mesh Module
 The meshing module builds on the [`gmsh` Python API](https://gmsh.info/doc/texinfo/gmsh.html).
 Classes inheriting from a basic `Mesh` class are implemented for NACA airfoil use-cases:

-* `NACABaseMesh`: implements a simple meshing routine with minimal parameters,
+* `NACABaseMesh`: implements a simple meshing routine for a naca12 profile with minimal parameters,
-* `NACABlockMesh`:  implements a structured by blocks meshing routine.
+* `NACABlockMesh`:  implements a structured by blocks meshing routine for a naca12 profile,
+* `CascadeMesh`: implements an unstructured meshing routine for a compressor cascade with periodic elements.

-Both cases are parameterized with a `json` formatted configuration file made of several dictionaries:
+All three meshes are parameterized with a `json` formatted configuration file made of several dictionaries:
 ```json
 {
   "study": {